Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Introduction

-To avoid those low-probability regions the denoising process must take larger steps, similar to the ones that would have been taken if the true score function had been used.
+To avoid those low-probability regions, the denoising process must take larger steps, similar to the ones that would have been taken if the true score function had been used.
 Conventional guidance methods, such as classifier \citep{dhariwal2021cg} and classifier-free \citep{ho2021classifierfree} guidance, are designed to steer samples toward high-likelihood regions of the data distribution, typically to improve sample quality in conditional generation.
 They essentially sharpen the score function in directions that correspond to the given condition.
 Hallucinations arise in low-likelihood regions, motivating the use of guidance not only for improving fidelity but also for mitigating hallucinations during sampling.

-Guidance with a pre-determined, fixed condition, does not account for the full sampling trajectory; when the guidance condition and initial noise are misaligned, the sample can be pushed into regions that require large corrective steps.
+We argue that guidance with a pre-determined, fixed condition does not account for the full sampling trajectory; when the guidance condition and the initial noise are misaligned, the sample can be pushed into regions that require large corrective steps.
 The error in these steps scales with their magnitude (Figures~\ref{fig:norm_llama}, \ref{fig:norm_random}), which can cause the trajectory to overshoot or undershoot the target mode (Section~\ref{results}).

 We also argue that we should be selective in reducing interpolations between modes \textbf{along the specific directions} where hallucinations occur.
-Some of the interpolations are welcome: they correspond to valid semantic variation and are essential for maintaining diversity in the generated samples (i.e. model generalization \citep{deschenaux2024going}), while others lead to implausible generations, perceived as hallucinations.
+Some of the interpolations are welcome: they correspond to valid semantic variation and are essential for maintaining diversity in the generated samples (i.e., model generalization \citep{deschenaux2024going}), while others lead to implausible generations, perceived as hallucinations.
 For instance, in the latent manifold of hand images, interpolation along directions corresponding to skin tone yields valid and diverse samples, while interpolation along directions that control finger position may generate anatomically inconsistent hands with an incorrect number of fingers (Figure~\ref{fig:teaser}).
-We demonstrate that the score function can be sharpened \emph{selectively} by choosing guidance classes such that interpolations between them correspond precisely to hallucinations, thereby suppressing invalid generations without reducing diversity elsewhere (Section~\ref{score_sharpen}).
+We demonstrate that the score function can be sharpened \emph{selectively} by choosing guidance modes such that interpolations between them correspond precisely to hallucinations, thereby suppressing invalid generations without reducing diversity elsewhere (Section~\ref{score_sharpen}).